Muslim conquests in the Indian subcontinent: Aurangzeb

 While some rulers were zealous in their spread of Islam, others were relatively liberal.
-The Mughal emperor Akbar, an example of the latter established a new religion, Din E Elahi, which included beliefs from different faiths and even build many temples in his empire.
+The Mughal emperor Akbar, an example of the latter established a new religion, Din-i Ilahi, which included beliefs from different faiths and even build many temples in his empire.
 He abolished the jizya twice.
-In contrast, his great-grandson Aurangazeb was a more religious and orthodox ruler.
+In contrast, his great-grandson Aurangzeb was a more religious and orthodox ruler.
 Aurangzeb's Deccan campaign saw one of the largest death tolls in South Asian history, with an estimated 4.6 million people killed during his reign, Muslims and Hindus alike.
-An estimated of 2.5 million of Aurangzeb's army were killed during the Mughal–Maratha Wars (100,000 annually during a quarter-century), while 2 million civilians in war-torn lands died due to drought, plague and famine.
+An estimated 2.5 million of Aurangzeb's army were killed during the Mughal–Maratha wars (100,000 annually during a quarter-century), while 2 million civilians in war-torn lands died due to drought, plague and famine.
 In the century-and-a-half that followed the death of Aurangzeb, effective Muslim control started weakening.
 Succession to imperial and even provincial power, which had often become hereditary, was subject to intrigue and force.
 The mansabdari system gave way to the zamindari system, in which high-ranking officials took on the appearance of hereditary landed aristocracy with powers of collecting rents.
 As Delhi's control waned, other contenders for power emerged and clashed, thus preparing the way for the eventual British takeover.